koldamartin/conversation-agent-be/README.md

 - Database: PostgreSQL database with Flask-SQLALchemy
 - Docker and docker-compose
 - Dependencies management: Poetry
-- Deployment: Gunicorn server on Render.com
+- Deployment: Gunicorn server on Render.com (free version, can take forever to load)

 ## RUN DEVELOPMENT
 - Create a `.env` file as in `env_template`.